Sifting by genre!

 Seeking a good laugh?

 This may seem a stupid question to those who know Chonda Pierce, Mark Lowry, or Larry Weaver, but have you ever heard of Christian comedy?
 If your mind drifts back to Peanuts, Wendy Bagwell, or The Andy Griffith Show to recall clean, wholesome humor, you’re not alone.
-For mainstream comedy changed in the 1960s and ‘70s as U.S. broadcasters refocused their programming on urban cultures.
+For mainstream comedy changed in the 1950s, '60s, and ‘70s as television grabbed market share, cinemas sought edgier fare to win back audiences, and broadcasters followed, refocusing their programming on urban cultures.
 Topics became increasingly racy, moving away from Christian sensibilities.
 Even kid’s programming embraced crude jokes and innuendo.

-That’s one reason I wrote God’s Furry Angels and its parallel novel, A Year in the Lives of God’s Furry Angels: I wanted to give my kids an engaging modern tale of redemption and faith.
-Since my daughters loved animals, I injected that perspective to offer comedy and fantasy touches they adored.
-Unfortunately that content (and the book’s adorable cover) spurs many adults to disregard these novels as “children’s books,” although their opinions change once they break down and read them.
+That’s one reason I wrote God’s Furry Angels and its parallel novel, A Year in the Lives of God’s Furry Angels: I wanted to give my kids an engaging tale of redemption and faith.
+Since my daughters loved animals, particularly cats, I adopted that furry perspective and mixed it with comedy and fantasy touches they adored.
+Unfortunately, that content (and the book’s adorable cover) spurs many adults to view these novels as children’s books, although their opinions change once they break down and read them.
+A Year in the Lives carries readers into many adult issues while retaining its sourcebook's innocence.

 War stories 🪖